-In response to similar legislation filed this year, SB 58, officials at the KCPS assumed this portion of the proposal requires additional steps and requirements to facilitate and incorporate response-to-intervention plans, personalized learning plans for kindergarten or first grade students below grade level in reading, and additional reading instruction.
+Officials at the KCPS assume this portion of the proposal requires additional steps and requirements to facilitate and incorporate response-to-intervention plans, personalized learning plans for kindergarten or first grade students below grade level in reading, and additional reading instruction.
 KCPS estimates additional costs of less than \$300,000 in personnel and curriculum costs.

-Oversight notes this proposal would require school districts beginning July 1, 2018 (FY 2019) to incorporate a response-to-intervention tiered approach to reading and to create personalized learning plan for kindergarten and first grade students.
+Oversight notes this proposal would require school districts beginning July 1, 2018 (FY 2019) to incorporate a response-to-intervention tiered approach to reading and to create personalized learning plans for kindergarten and first grade students.
 Oversight notes that in order for school districts to have the response-to-intervention and personalize learning plans in place for the July 1, 2018 start date, the schools would need to do the design and implementation in FY 2018.
 Oversight will show the impact as could exceed the estimate provided by KCPS.